smxi/rbxi/rbxi-data/readme-rbxi.txt

 or possibly adding or removing a backup option.

 -------------------------------------------------------------------------
-SEE THIS EXCELLENT man FILE FOR MORE INFORMATION ON HOW TO USE rdiff-backup FEATURES: man rdiff-backup
+SEE THE man FILES FOR MORE INFORMATION ON HOW TO USE rdiff-backup/rsync FEATURES: man rdiff-backup OR man rsync
-Unlike most man files, this one is filled with clear explanations and examples, and can show you how to do pretty much anything you can imagine.
+Unlike most man files, these are filled with clear explanations and examples, and can show you how to do pretty much anything you can imagine.

 -------------------------------------------------------------------------